graft-community/docs/README.md

 ### [Instructions on how to build Graft Android Wallet and POS on Qt cross-platfrom application framework for Windows desktop.](instructions-on-how-to-build-graft-android-wallet-and-pos-on-qt-cross-platfrom-application-framework-for-windows-desktop.md)

-A complete setup up guide to where to download, IDE setup and application building GraftMobile components on Windows.
+A complete setup up guide on to where to download the components, assemble the IDE and build GraftMobile components on Windows.